ogiogiovictor/ruby-school-library/README.md

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**
+In this project, you will start building your school library app.
+In this initial step, you will implement the classes to represent students and teachers.

-To get a local copy up and running follow these simple example steps.
+##To get a local copy up and running follow these simple example steps.
+- Click the Code button in the top right corner
+- Download ZIP
+- Unzip the file: morse-code-ruby.zip
+- Open the folder: morse-code-ruby
+- Add the folder to your VSCode workspace
+- Open the terminal
+- Run `bundle install`

 ### Prerequisites